History of Clube Atlético Mineiro

-Clube Atlético Mineiro, also known simply as Atlético Mineiro or Atlético, is a Brazilian football club from Belo Horizonte, Minas Gerais.
-The club's history goes from its founding, in 1908, up to present day.
+Clube Atlético Mineiro, also known simply as Atlético Mineiro or Atlético, is a club from Belo Horizonte, Minas Gerais, Brazil.
+The club's history starts in its founding, in 1908, up to present day.
 The team was founded on 25 March 25, 1908 by twenty-two students from Belo Horizonte, led by Margival Mendes Leal and Mário Toledo.

 Since 1915, the club has competed in the Campeonato Mineiro, the state league of Minas Gerais, which it has won a record 43 times.
 In 1937, the club won its first title at national level, the Copa dos Campeões Estaduais.
 In 1950, Atlético went into a European tour, an important event in the club's history and, at the time, for Brazilian football itself.
+During that tour, the team was awarded the title commonly known as "The Ice Champions".

 Since the inception of regular national club competitions in Brazil in 1959, the club has played in the Campeonato Brasileiro Série A, the top tier of the Brazilian football league system, throughout most of its history, and has won the competition once, in 1971, finished in second place in four occasions.
 In the 1970s, it also won the Copa dos Campeões Brasileiros in 1978.

 Having taken part in international club competitions since 1972, the club's first title at that level was the 1992 Copa CONMEBOL, the inaugural edition of the competition, which it also won in 1997.
 After managerial and financial crisis originated in the 1990s, Atlético experienced relegation for the first and only time in its history in 2005, but returned to the first division in 2007.
 Since then, the club has won the Copa Libertadores in 2013, and the Recopa Sudamericana and the Copa do Brasil in 2014.
+In 2021, Atletico won both national titles: the Campeonato Brasileiro 2021 and the Copa do Brasil 2021.
+In 2022 they also won the Supercopa do Brasil 2022 against the 2021 Brasileirao runner-up flamengo.